Living in Kinmen

 Maestro Wu Knives

 One of the most special parts of Kinmen is its community.
 Being a small island, ETAs are really able to become involved in the local community, inside and outside of school.
 Whether it be volunteering, tutoring, or just chatting with store and restaurant owners, there are endless opportunities to get to know the people of Kinmen.
+ETAs volunteer with both the elderly and with college students.
+Living in the same neighborhoods as their students, ETAs have the unique opportunity to see what a student’s home life is like.
 Expect to run into your students at the local 7-11 or grocery store, and don't be surprised if neighbors invite you over for dinner or if your co-teachers become your go-to travel buddies!
 Every conversation is an opportunity for cultural exchange.

 Events and Festivals